arwhyte/SI506-2020Summer/README.md

 [Gradescope](https://www.gradescope.com/courses/137284) and pre-approval as described above is required before access to the site is provided.

-### 1.3 Files location
+### 1.3 File locations

-The waiver exam assignment template file and a copy of this guide can be found under [Files](https://umich.instructure.com/courses/400847/files/folder/SI%20506) in the Canvas [UMSI Course Waivers](https://umich.instructure.com/courses/400847) site.
+The waiver exam assignment template file and a copy of this README can be found under [Files](https://umich.instructure.com/courses/400847/files/folder/SI%20506) in the Canvas [UMSI Course Waivers](https://umich.instructure.com/courses/400847) site.

 * Template file: `si506_20f_waiver.py`
-* Guide: `si506_20f_waiver_guide.pdf`
+* Guide: `si506_20f_waiver_README.pdf`

 Download the files.
-Review carefully both the guide (a copy of this README) and the instructions in the template file before commencing the assighment.
+Review carefully both the guide (a copy of this README) and the instructions in the template file before commencing the assignment.

 :bulb: The template file, README, and several install guides can also be found in the [SI506-2020Summer](https://github.com/umsi-arwhyte/SI506-2020Summer) Github public repository.